dagstad/production-logg-pressline/README.md

 # production-logg-pressline
-Make a logg for storing parameters for different productions on a production line.
+Log for storing parameters for different productions on a production line.